mvolkmann/blog/src/swift-ui.md

 "https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md",
 "Result builders proposal" %}.

-Combiner views also support conditional logic with `if` and `switch` statements.
+`ViewBuilder` blocks also support variable declarations and conditional logic with `if` and `switch` statements.
 However, no other Swift syntax is allowed in them.
 For iteration in a `ViewBuilder`, use a `ForEach` `View`.
 There is no corresponding view for conditional logic,